Laytoder/licensecorp-assessment/backend/README.md

-# Task Management System Backend
+# LicenseCorp Assessment Backend

-This is the FastAPI backend for the Task Management System, designed to handle millions of tasks efficiently using Redis caching and PostgreSQL.
+This is the FastAPI backend for the LicenseCorp Assessment, designed to handle millions of tasks efficiently using Redis caching and PostgreSQL.

 ## Features